ChilledFerrum/Python-Projects/Maze Generator and Maze Solver/README.md

 # Maze Generator using Pygame in Python Version (1.0)
-### With 3 maze generation and 2 maze solving algorithms
+### 3 maze generation algorithms & 2 maze solving algorithms

 **Description:** <br/>
   This algorithm contains parameters that are available to the user in which it allows the user to change the output of the maze generation algorithm.
 It contains a total of 3 maze generation algorithms and 2 maze solving algorithms.
 The generation algorithms are Iterative-Backtracking or DFS, Breadth-First-Search and Disjoint-sets.
 The maze solving algorithms are based on the Iterative-backtracking or DFS algorithm and the Breadth-First-Search algorithm. <br/>